chrisxkeith/commute-time-aggregator/README.md

 Notes

 * __Can break any time Google decides to change the HTML structure of their Maps page.__
-* Writes duration, time stamp and route to tab-separated file
+* Writes duration, time stamp and route to tab-separated file in Documents/route-data/
 * Presentation at https://docs.google.com/presentation/d/1Ulf6LNdhSGW9QETfhoIF9arNxw70buukseLuLyKfpf0/edit#slide=id.p